 Part 6 of 7

-The groom breaks the glass with his right foot at the conclusion of the Jewish wedding ceremony.
-It reminds us of the destruction of the Holy Temple.
+The groom breaks the glass with his right foot is at the conclusion of the Jewish wedding ceremony.
+One tradition is it reminds us of the destruction of the Holy Temple.
+However, it is often not mentioned in a wedding ceremony.
+It’s simply not the right time for a history lesson.

-The breaking of glass also is a warning of the frailty of a marriage.
-That sometimes a single thoughtless act, breech of trust, or infidelity can damage a marriage in ways that are very difficult to undo – just as it would be so difficult to undo the breaking of this glass.
-Knowing that this marriage is permanent, the bride and groom should strive to show each other the love and respect befitting their spouse and love of their life.
+For a marriage, the breaking of glass is a gently warning of the frailty of a marriage.
+That sometimes a single thoughtless act, breach of trust, or infidelity can damage a marriage.
+It can be in ways that are very difficult to undo – just as it would be difficult to undo the breaking of the glass.
+Knowing that this marriage will not break so easily, the bride and groom should strive to show each other’s love, respect, and commitment.

-Once the glass is broken, the guests rejoice, ‘Mazel Tov!’
+Once the glass is broken, the guests rejoice, join voices with shouts of ‘Mazel Tov!’

 After the Ceremony

 The shards of glass can be saved and placed in a piece of art and displayed in the bride and groom’s home.
-View available breaking of glass styles to purchase from an online Judaica shop, Jewish Wedding Judaica.
+Jewish Wedding Judaica, a small shop from the Jewish Wedding Rabbi is available to purchase for your wedding ceremony.